 Anthony Garcia, MA

-Education: West Texas A&M University, Masters in Counseling
+Education: West Texas A&M University, Master of Arts in Counseling

-Anthony say that his greatest reward as a counselor is helping people reach their full potential.
+Anthony says that his greatest reward as a therapist is helping people reach their full potential.
 We all need someone to hear us out.
 He believes it is important to have a consistent outlet to share personal issues with, whether it is a parent, teacher, friend or counselor.
 His passion is working with people and helping them achieve personal goals.
-His professional counseling career spans 14 years.
-He uses a variety of counseling therapies to help clients depending on their needs.
-He is proficient in both English and Spanish with the majority of his clients being Spanish speaking.
+His professional career spans 14 years.
+He uses a variety of therapies to help clients depending on their needs He is proficient in both English and Spanish with the majority of his clients being Spanish speaking.

 Anthony's experience includes working with at risk children, adolescents, and adults in mental health agencies, home and school settings, dealing with mood disorders, depression, and anxiety; also, Attention Deficit Disorder, emotional/behavioral disorders, parenting skills, as well as multiple other challenges faced by many people.

-When not counseling, Anthony enjoys spending time with his family and friends, playing sports, outdoor activities such as fishing, hiking, landscaping, attending concerts, and cooking eccentric dishes.
+When not working, Anthony enjoys spending time with his family and friends, playing sports, outdoor activities such as fishing, hiking, landscaping, attending concerts, and cooking eccentric dishes.

 If you are ready to work on bringing positive changes to your life, take the first step and set up an appointment as soon as possible.
 Anthony looks forward to meeting you!